brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 I dropped the ball on my Indonesia vacation log, so here's a short addendum that I'd written up while sitting on a dive boat last year.

 Heading out of the Komodo region, naturally we stopped to go see the dragons on the way out.
-Komodo is of course the best known island in Komodo National Park, but Rinca is another in the same park hosts almost as many Komodo dragons, but is less well traveled.
+Komodo is of course the best known island in Komodo National Park, but Rinca is another island in the same park that hosts almost as many Komodo dragons, but is less well traveled.

 It's not that easy to get to.
 These aren't like parks in the west with giant parking lots and huge highways leading into them that support tens of thousands of daily visitors.
 It's at least an hour's trip by boat from anywhere.
 The facility is fairly sizable once you're there, featuring some nicely built boardwalks that keep you above the flood/dragon plain, but feels practically abandoned.
 We only saw one other tour group all day.

 The small crowds allow for a more private experience.
 After paying our way in and following the boardwalk some ways, we arrived at a mixed group of vendors and guides.
 One man peeled himself off the rest of the group, pulled down the conventional anti-dragon armament from the weapons rack (a forked stick), introduced himself, and took us through a gate.
-I was expecting to have to walk around for a while to find a dragon, but they've strategically built a watering hole next to the main building, so we immediately there were three dragons right in front of us.
+I was expecting to have to walk around for a while to find a dragon, but they've strategically built a watering hole next to the main building, so immediately there were three dragons right in front of us.

-The best part of the Rinca Island experience is that it's as raw as you could as for.
+The best part of the Rinca Island experience is that it's as raw as you could ask for.
 Few other tour groups.
 No fences between you and the dragons.
 Just one Indonesian and his stick.

 <!-- <img src="/photographs/nanoglyphs/047-stainless/komodo-walking@2x.jpg" alt="Komodo dragon walking" class="wide" loading="lazy"> -->